Header image

 Biography

-As a credentialed pharmacist, my mission is to support safe, effective, and appropriate use of medicines.
-By placing the resident/patient at the centre of care, I aim to improve their health outcomes and quality of life.
+Lauren is a credentialed pharmacist whose mission is to support the safe, effective, and appropriate use of medicines.
+By placing the resident or patient at the centre of care, she aims to improve health outcomes and enhance quality of life.

 Agenda Item Image